The Vermont Statutes Online

 § 1193.
 Connecticut River Watershed Advisory Commission established

-(b) The advisory commission shall consist of 15 members: the secretary of the agency of natural resources; one member selected by each of the five regional planning commissions bordering the Connecticut River and nine at-large members appointed by the governor who shall be residents of the Connecticut River watershed.
-The at-large members may include persons who are members of the general assembly and shall include others who represent diverse interests such as forestry, tourism, fishing, boating, and land preservation and historic preservation.
+(b) The Advisory Commission shall consist of 15 members: the Secretary of Natural Resources; one member selected by each of the five regional planning commissions bordering the Connecticut River and nine at-large members appointed by the Governor who shall be residents of the Connecticut River watershed.
+The at-large members may include persons who are members of the General Assembly and shall include others who represent diverse interests such as forestry, tourism, fishing, boating, and land preservation and historic preservation.
 One or more members shall be actively farming land they own bordering the Connecticut River or its tributaries.

-(c) The secretary of the agency of natural resources shall promptly convene the first meeting of the advisory commission at which time a chairperson will be elected by the members.
+(c) The Secretary of Natural Resources shall promptly convene the first meeting of the Advisory Commission at which time a chairperson will be elected by the members.
 The chairperson shall serve for one year or until his or her successor is elected.